oliverfindl/database-pdo/README.md

 * Ping method doesn't require any argument
 * Insert method has 3 arguments:
 	* Table (required), into which will be data inserted
-	* Data (required), which has to be array of associative arrays
+	* Array (required), which has to be array of associative arrays of data
 	* Mode (optional):
 		* \OliverFindl\Database::INSERT_DEFAULT:
 		`INSERT INTO table (...)
 VALUES (...), (...), ... ;`